Awards

 Selection

-A panel of judges will review materials submitted by all the applicants and select the Fellow.
+A panel of judges chosen by the SPJ Foundation will review applications and select the Fellow.

-If selected, applicant should consult with their financial and/or tax adviser.
-Any tax implications associated with the Fellowship are the responsibility of the Fellowship recipient.
+Fellows should consult with their financial and/or tax adviser.
+Any tax implications associated with the Fellowship are the responsibility of the Fellow.

 Questions?